wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

 1. Lets create a microgateway project/

     1. Navigate to a preferred workspace folder using the command line.
 (This location is used to run the Microgateway commands and to generate Microgateway artifacts.)
     2. Create a project using the command given below,

-        ``` java tab="Format
+           ``` java tab="Format"
            micro-gw init <project_name>
            ```

            ``` java tab="Example"
            micro-gw init petstore
            Project 'petstore' is initialized successfully.
            ```

 2. Now lets add the API(open API definition) to the project.
 Navigate to the `           /petstore/api_definitions          ` directory.
 Add the API definition(s) to th `           is          ` directory.
 A sample open API definition can be found [here](https://github.com/wso2/product-microgateway/blob/master/samples/petstore_basic.yaml) .